luffy84217/todo-react-redux/README.md

 # Calculator-React-Redux

-This is a calculator built by react with Redux.
+This is a todos built by react with Redux.

 ## Getting Started